 The interval measure is a liquidity ratio that allows a company to understand the money it needs for its operations.
 And it helps understanding how much funds a company needs for operations helps in the long-term survival of the company.

 The interval measure ratio helps a business get an idea of how long it would survive using the money or capital on hand.
-Or, we can say this ratio helps to determine the number of days a firm can operate using just the funds it has on its hands without accessing the long term assets.
+Or, we can say this ratio helps determine the number of days a firm can operate using just the funds it has on its hands without accessing the long-term assets.
 Because in the short term, those long-term assets may not be easily converted to cash.

 Importance of Interval Measure

 For any business, it is important to know how long it could continue to meet its obligations if it has no revenue or no access to other funds.

 Also, it assists businesses in controlling and optimizing expenses so that the operational period can be stretched further.
 And a business can control its expenses by ensuring it does not exceed the interval measure output.
 Suppose a firm faces any problems and needs to make emergency expenditures.
 This, in turn, could push the company to exceed the ratio.

 Now, the firm should go for cost-cutting measures to meet the interval ratio.
 It will help the firm avoid a drop in the number of days it can support operations with the funds on hand.

 How to Calculate Interval Measure?

 The Interval measure is easy to calculate as well.
 All one needs to do is divide the total quick or liquid assets by the average daily operating expenses.
 Quick assets are ones that one can quickly convert into cash.
 Or it is current assets less inventory.
 Moreover, it is upto the management if it wants to include inventory in the calculation depending on how quickly the company can sell it and get the cash.
 This ratio is also known as the defensive interval ratio.

 |Interval Measure Ratio = Liquid Asset / Daily Operating Expenses|